Possible Liquid-Nitrogen-Temperature Superconductivity Driven by Perpendicular Electric Field in the Single-Bilayer Film of La$_3$Ni$_2$O$_7$ at Ambient Pressure: Results

-\paragraph{{The comprehensive two-orbital study:}} The above simplified single-orbital study has obvious drawbacks: We do not know the concrete relation between the strength $\varepsilon$ of the exerted electric field and the changes of the filling fractions of the three $E_g$ orbitals in the La$_3$Ni$_2$O$_7$ bilayer.
-Nor do we know how the neglected $3d_{z^2}$ orbital degree of freedom affects the pairing nature of the system.
-To settle these puzzles, we conduct a comprehensive two-orbital study for the problem.
-The Hamiltonian reads, \begin{widetext}
+The above simplified single-orbital study has drawbacks: We cannot determine the relationship between the electron-doping of the $d_{x^2-y^2}$ orbitals and the electric field.
+In the SBMF study, we have to assume the ratio between the changes of the filling fractions of the two top-layer $E_g$ orbitals.
+In addition, we do not know how the neglected $3d_{z^2}$ orbital degree of freedom affects the pairing nature.
+To settle these puzzles, we conduct a comprehensive two-orbital model~\cite{Lu2024interplay} to study with, \begin{widetext}